ctcl-bregis/ctclsite-rust/config/projects/content/misc/pc_r12.md

 On May 14, 2024, I have started to plan to have an ARM single-board computer take place of this system for showing the to-do list.

+On May 16, 2024, a Raspberry Pi 4B single board computer took place of this desktop for ToDoKiosk.
+The parts from this desktop are planned to be used in other systems,

 <figure>
     <img src="/static/projects/r12_todokiosk.webp">
     <figcaption>"Dichlorodifluoromethane" running ToDoKiosk 0.3.2 - January 6, 2024</figcaption>
 </figure>

 ## Configuration
-Current specifications as of January 6, 2024:
+Current specifications as of January 6, 2024 up to May 16, 2024:

 - Motherboard: ASRock AD2550B-ITX
 - CPU: Intel Atom D2550 @ 1.86GHz